iccaving/icccsite/content/tour/yorkshire-2015-12-29.md

 I was curious to see if a fresher who had never done SRT before would survive King Pot.
 Apparently, it is possible. i saw Will a few hours later, and he didn't seem that traumatised.

 #### Jack

+We started the day with a nice cook up.
+Dangling round the table too long, led Jack to ask the obvious question to us freshers naïve enough to mill around the table – “ would you like to wash up?”
+To which the only answer is of course “Yes your presidency” with a suitable amount of trembling.
+By the time this was finished the groups had been decided.
+I would go down King Pot with Jarvist, William and Kenneth.
+For some reason, Jack thought this was quite funny.
+A short drive got us to the start point.
+Remembering the half forgotten ritual, I put on my caving kit with the significant addition of the SRT stuff.

+The walk up started quite pleasantly and then led up a steep grassy climb.
+I asked Jarvis about the cave: “one of the best in Yorkshire” he replied.
+Outside the cave, which was just a hole in the ground, William asked “So you haven’t done SRT before?” with his eyebrows raised.
+And when I brought up the matter with Jarvist his only reply was “should be interesting…” Doubts began to form.

+To improve morale, previous exploits of the ICCC to King Pot were retold at this point but not wanting to let down enthusiastic freshers everywhere, I soldiered on.
+I am struggling now to remember what the cave was like.
+There were definitely tight squeezes.
+I haven’t been able to forget the T-shaped passage just yet.
+There was also a lot of fumbling about with SRT equipment on my part.
+With hindsight, and actually doing some more potholing, I realise the pitches were pretty awkward too.

+But what Jarvist said when we walked up the hill was right – the best part is the variation – you’re continually active and changing what you’re doing, between crawling, walking, climbing, falling, wading, squeezing and more crawling – King Pot has got it all.
+Still though, I was relieved to reach the daylight again, though by the time we were out, the Sun was long gone.

+The walk back seemed longer than I remembered.
+A combination of sliding, slipping and stumbling got us down the slopes, through the farm and then back onto the road where we had started the day.
+Finally approaching the minibus a large silhouette, soon to be confirmed as Jack, came to meet us.
+“How was the trip?” he called.
+William answered first “Uneventful”, mine that it was great.

+Jarvist was a brilliant guide, I felt safe the whole time, despite it being quite a serious cave.
+William was incredibly patient as I fumbled with my SRT gear, ascending and descending.
+And Kenneth, another fresher – though with some SRT experience, completely destroyed the cave taking it in his stride.
+What a great start to the Winter tour!

+The only other thing that I would like to stress is that no-one, unfortunately, was able to complete the three table traverse that evening.

+#### Will Scott

 ### Rowten: Tanguy, Isha, Edith, Alex Seaton